This Chilling Scene in 'El Camino' Proves That Todd Is the Evilest Character From 'Breaking Bad'!😱

 When Breaking Bad wrapped up, many fans believed they had seen the full extent of Todd Alquist's disturbing nature.
 However, the follow-up movie, El Camino, took Todd's unsettling character to new depths, revealing just how terrifyingly evil he truly is.
 One scene in particular, involving Todd and a shocking act of violence, solidified his place as perhaps the most sinister character in the entire Breaking Bad universe.

 Todd Alquist, played by Jesse Plemons, was introduced as a polite, seemingly mild-mannered character in Breaking Bad.
 But beneath that polite exterior lurked a terrifying and cold-blooded killer.
 El Camino sheds more light on his dark side, particularly through scenes that showcase his casual approach to heinous acts.
+The contrast between Todd’s outward politeness and his brutal actions is what makes him such a chilling character.

 One of the most disturbing scenes in El Camino occurs when Todd takes Jesse Pinkman on a drive to the desert.
 It’s not just any drive; they are on a mission to bury the body of Todd’s housekeeper, whom he murdered without hesitation after she discovered his stash of money.